The Micro-Dairy Dollar Advantage

-If a conventional dairy farmer receives $17 per hundred weight for his milk, he is being paid $1.67 per gallon.
+Let’s do the numbers: if a conventional dairy farmer receives $17 per hundred weight for his milk, he is being paid $1.67 per gallon.
 If his production costs are $22 per hundred weight then his production costs are $1.90 per gallon and he looses $.23 per gallon or $5 per hundred weight.
-That simply does not make sense and it is no way sustainable.
+This is in no way sustainable for a farmer.

 A micro-dairy farmer selling his milk off his farm can easily get $6 to $8 per gallon.
 (Let’s call it $7.) $7 per gallon is $81.20 per hundred weight compared to $17 per hundred weight!
 If his production costs are as high as $35 per hundred weight, or $3.02 a gallon, he still makes nearly $4 per gallon or over $46 a hundred weight.